Categories: Technology

 Sony’s new family of SD cards come in three flavours, the Expert Series, aimed at the photography industry; the Experience Series, designed for prosumers and the Essential Series for the rest of us.
 For the hard-core snapper look out for Sony’s proposed new specifications for high-capacity compact flash.

 The new flagship Expert Series sees an impressive transfer speed of 22MB per second on 8GB, 16GB or 32GB SDHD cards.
 With this impressive storage space and blistering speed Sony hope to lap up the emerging HD video and photo camera markets and appease users of memory-intensive continuous shooting modes.
 This range will also bolster the support for emerging Panorama and 3D cameras.
-(Sony has been hard at work this year trying to ram 3D into anything they can, their efforts, so far, have included 3D films , 3d games, 3d sports, 3D TVs and 3D television station).
+(Sony has been hard at work this year trying to ram 3D into anything they can, their efforts, so far, have included 3D films , 3d games, 3d sports, 3D TVs and a 3D television station).

 Sony says of their new memory card range,